 Melrose Park groundwater prohibition area

-The Environment Protection Authority (EPA) has established a groundwater prohibition area (GPA) in parts of Melrose Park.
-The EPA has undertaken environmental assessments in Melrose Park since 2021.
+The EPA has established a groundwater prohibition area (GPA) in parts of Melrose Park (please refer to the map).

-The Environment Protection Authority (EPA) has established a groundwater prohibition area (GPA) in parts of Melrose Park.
-The EPA has undertaken environmental assessments in Melrose Park since 2021.
+The EPA has established a groundwater prohibition area (GPA) in parts of Melrose Park (please refer to the map).

 After establishment, future purchasers of properties within this area will be made aware of the groundwater prohibition via the Form 1 statement provided to prospective buyers at the time of sale.